malyzajko/daisy/README.md

   * Mixed-precision tuning is now available through the `--mixed-tuning` flag!

   * Polynomial approximation of floating-point elementary functions is available through the `--metalibm --codegen --lang=C` flags!
+Check out the script `scripts/optimization_metalibm.sh` for the correct command-line options.

   * Daisy now also has an online interface: http://daisy.mpi-sws.org/!